coredao-org/CoreDAO-Docs/docs/Node/validator/validator-election.md

    * $$k$$: Ratio assigned to CORE staking.
    * $$l$$: Ratio assigned to BTC staking.

-   2. At the end of each round validators are ranked in order of their hybrid score, and top **27** validators with the highest hybrid scores are selected for the validator set in the next round.
+   2. At the end of each round, validators are ranked in order of their hybrid score, and the top **27** validators with the highest hybrid scores are selected for the validator set in the next round.
    Leaving aside the mathematical details, this is essentially a weighted, bicameral voting procedure.
-Bitcoin miners can vote for validators through their PoW (by writing validator information into the coinbase transaction on blocks they’ve already mined), CORE token holders can vote for a validator with their PoS (by delegating their tokens to it), and non-custodial bitcoin stakers can vote for a validator through the delegation of their tokens.
-This delegated PoW, delegated PoS, and Non-Custodial BTC Staking are weighted to determine the hybrid score.
+Bitcoin miners can vote for validators through their PoW (by writing validator information into the coinbase transaction on blocks they’ve already mined), CORE token holders can vote for a validator with their PoS (by delegating their tokens to it), and self-custodial Bitcoin stakers can vote for a validator through the delegation of their tokens.
+This includes delegated Proof-of-Work (PoW), delegated Proof-of-Stake (PoS), and Self-Custodial Bitcoin Staking, which are weighted to determine the hybrid score.

    This is the “core” of the Core blockchain, the mechanism by which the network leverages the security and decentralization of the Bitcoin network and the scalability and composability of PoS chains like Ethereum.
-Letting Bitcoin miners and bitcoin stakers vote on validators allows Core to avail itself of Bitcoin’s legendary robustness; and because Core is EVM compatible, it’s possible to build smart contracts, dApps, and other applications on Core that couldn’t be done without changes to the underlying Bitcoin protocol.
+Allowing Bitcoin miners and Bitcoin stakers to vote on validators enables Core to leverage Bitcoin’s legendary robustness.
+Because Core is EVM compatible, it’s possible to build smart contracts, dApps, and other applications on Core that couldn’t be done without changes to the underlying Bitcoin protocol.

-5. **Block Production**: After election, all validators are sorted roughly in order of their hybrid score, and they take turns producing blocks in a **round-robin manner** before the process starts over again from the beginning.
+5. **Block Production**: After the election, all validators are sorted roughly in order of their hybrid score, and they take turns producing blocks in a **round-robin manner** before the process starts over again from the beginning.
-   By _initially limiting the number of validators to **21**_, Satoshi Plus offers a higher transaction rate and increased scalability, but the number of validators is expected to increase to **34 validators by Q2 2025**.
+   By _initially limiting the number of validators to **21**_, Satoshi Plus offers a higher transaction rate and increased scalability; the number of validators is expected to rise to **34 by Q2 2025**.
 In Q2 2024, Core has already expanded its active validator set from **21** to **27**.
-What’s more, this mechanism provides additional security through improved efficiency and a tolerance for a large number of Byzantine players.
+Furthermore, this mechanism offers enhanced security through improved efficiency and a tolerance for a large number of Byzantine players.
 Core is secure as long as no more than $1 \over 3$ of the validators are malicious.

 7. **Reward Distribution**:
    - Rewards are distributed based on contributions to network security, using the following formula:

       $$
          rH = \frac{\frac{rHp}{tHp} * m} {S} * R
       $$

       $$
          rS = \frac{\frac{rSp}{tSp} * k} {S} * R
       $$